 For the sake of all your future baked goods, do not confuse nutritional yeast with baker’s yeast.
 Nutritional yeast is not a leavening agent, and it cannot be used as a substitute for baker’s yeast.

 When searching for nutritional yeast at the store, look for a bag or jar containing yellow flakes.
-Excuse the analogy, but these flakes look very similar to fish food.
+Excuse the comparison, but these flakes look very similar to fish food.
 Thankfully, the similarities stop there.
 Nooch has a mild, slightly parmesan-esque smell and a pleasing, umami taste.
-Please, don’t feed it to your fish.
+But please, don’t feed it to your fish.